How To Remove Scratches From A Windshield

 Yes, you read that correctly.

-Clear acrylic nail polish is beneficial as a windshield scratch remover.
+Clear acrylic nail polish is advantageous as a windshield scratch remover.
 It acts as a sealant that fills in the grooves left by scratches.

-Not only is it transparent, but when it dries, it solidifies and, when used properly, leaves behind an immaculate surface.
+Not only is it transparent, but when it dries, it solidifies and, when used properly, leaves behind a pristine surface.

 Baking Soda And White Toothpaste